Swallowing Awareness Day

 Secondary logo (Dysphagia)

 A template media release is available for Association members-only to use to promote Swallowing Awareness Day.
+(NB.
+Must be logged in to download this file.)

 View the media release template .